arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 requirements.
 The algorithm is from the paper *Centralities in Large Networks: Algorithms and Observations (U Kang et.al.
 2011)*.

-ArangoDBs implementation approximates the number of shortest path in each iteration by using a HyperLogLog counter with 64 buckets.
+ArangoDBs implementation approximates the number of shortest paths in each iteration by using a HyperLogLog counter with 64 buckets.
 This should work well on large graphs and on smaller ones as well.
 The memory requirements should be **O(n * d)** where *n* is the number of vertices and *d* the diameter of your